zrgio/zrgio/README.md

 Hey there, I'm Sergio (stylized `zrgio`), I'm a software and hardware developer from Chile :chile:

-Currently I'm suffering my way trough university, and enjoy learning more about my hobbies in my free time
+Currently looking for a job, and learning more about my hobbies in my free time

 ## What I know